Emily Ratajkowski Sizzles In Lacy Underwire Bra For Smoldering New Instagram Photo

 Emily Ratajkowski modeled an upcoming product from her brand, Inamorata Woman, on the company’s Instagram page on Thursday.
 In the shared snapshot, the svelte brunette beauty rocked a lacy wine-red underwire bra as she ran a hand through her pin-straight locks.
-Sunlight poured in on the right side of the shot which caused one half of her body to be in shadow.
+Sunlight poured in on the right side of the shot, placing half of her body in shadow.
 Her makeup was understated in the photo, giving the impression that she was barefaced during the shoot.

-In the caption, Emily revealed that the bra would be available for sale from tomorrow but did not hint at the other color options or price point.
+In the caption, Emily revealed that the bra would be available for sale from tomorrow but did not hint at the other color options or the price point.

-As of this writing, the post has accumulated over 13,000 likes and in the comments, fans of the Inamorata Brand raved over the photo.
+As of this writing, the post has accumulated over 13,000 likes, and in the comments, fans of Inamorata raved over the photo.

 Some focused on complimenting Emily’s physical attractiveness.